Can the abuser have a gun?

 Extending your order

 You may apply to the court to have your order extended and the judge could grant this after the abuser is given notice and after a hearing in front of a judge.
 The hearing must take place within 30 days after you file the motion.
-If the hearing is scheduled after the original expiration date of the final protective order, the order will be extended until the hearing.1 A judge can extend the protective order (without any new incidents of abuse) for 6 months beyond the time it is supposed to end if you can show "good cause" (a good reason) why it should be extended.2 The order can be extended for up to 2 years if you can prove that during the term of your protective order, the abuser committed a new act of abuse against you or if the abuser consents to the extension.3 To determine how long this extension based on new abuse should be, the judge will consider the following factors:
+If the hearing is not held before the original expiration date of the final protective order, the order will be automatically extended until the hearing.1 A judge can extend the protective order (without any new incidents of abuse) for 6 months beyond the time it is supposed to end if you can show “good cause” (a good reason) why it should be extended.2 The order can be extended for up to 2 years if you can prove that during the term of your protective order, the abuser committed a new act of abuse against you or if the abuser consents to the extension.3 To determine how long this extension based on new abuse should be, the judge will consider the following factors: